-If you have a battery system with backup capability, it provides seamless protection during a power cut.
+If you have a battery system designed with backup capability, it can keep selected circuits running during a power cut.

 How it works: